Watergam

-Watergam Rafiabad, is a town located in Baramulla district in the Indian union territory of Jammu and Kashmir.
+Watergam Rafiabad is a town located in Baramulla district in the Indian union territory of Jammu and Kashmir.
 It is 58 km north-west of Srinagar, and 15 km from the city of Baramulla.
 It is located on the banks of Nallah Hamal running parallel to the Baramulla-Rafiabad-Kupwara National Highway NH-701.

 History

-The town of Watergam has a very rich history.
-Syed Kirman the famous Muslim preacher chose Watergam as the center of his mission and he is buried here on the hilltop.
+Syed Kirman chose Watergam as the center of his mission, and he is buried here on the hilltop.
 Giving due credit to its centrality and rich history, J&K Govt. gave Watergam a Tehsil Status which caters to the needs of about 22 villages.

 Geography

 Watergam town is called the "Heart of Rafiabad" constituency.
 It is equidistant to the three nearby towns, Baramulla 15 km, Sopore 11 km and Handwara 13 km.
 It has a well-established market in Rafiabad.
 It has a municipal committee to look into different needs of the town.
 The municipal limits of Watergam extend from Gundkarim Khan in the west up to Behrampora in the east, Rehmatabad (Thagund), Gundmulraj and Chanapora are also part of the Municipal limits.